Leumeah, New South Wales: History

 The name Leumeah recognises both early settler John Warby, who called his farm Leumeah, and the Tharawal people who originally inhabited the area.
 It means "Here I rest" and comes from the Tharawal language.
 Clans of the Tharawal roamed over a wide area from Botany Bay to the Shoalhaven River and inland to Campbelltown.
 They lived a nomadic hunter-gatherer lifestyle, eating local foods (bush tucker) such as kangaroo, fish, yams and berries.
 They made tools out of stones, bones and shells to help them build bark shelters, canoes and possum-skin clothing.

 John Warby was a convict explorer transported to Sydney on the Pitt in February 1792.
 In 1802, he was given the job of protecting the cattle roaming free in the Cowpastures area, as the area south west of Sydney was then known.
 He befriended the Tharawals and learnt some of their language.
 In 1816, he was granted 260 acre at what is now Leumeah where he built his house, a barn and stables.
 The barn still stands as part of the Colonial Motor Inn.

 In 1887, a railway station was built in the area.
 Originally, it was named Holly Lea after the property of a local politician but local opposition swiftly got the name changed to Leumeah.
 In 1926, a substantial amount of land was released as a sub-division although the Great Depression deferred substantial growth in the area until after World War II.
 Subdivision continued throughout the 1950s and 1960s and in 1969, the suburb was formally named Leumeah.

 The first Campbelltown North Post Office opened on 16 September 1960 and was renamed Leumeah from 1961.

 The streets of Leumeah are named after famous dams, lakes of NSW, explorers and pioneer farmers.
-Continuing the theme from the suburb's own naming, Campbelltown Stadium, home of Macarthur Football Club, was originally called Orana Park after an aboriginal word for "welcome".
+Continuing the theme from the suburb's own naming, Campbelltown Stadium, home of Macarthur FC, was originally called Orana Park after an aboriginal word for "welcome".